 The Day Bed is known as 'charpoy' in India and is an essential and historically significant piece of furniture.
 Versions of the charpoy are seen in most homes in rural India even today.
-It is usually made with wood and woven fiber or cord.
+They are usually made with wood and woven fabric or ropes.
 Pierre Jeanneret is credited with designing several modernist variants of the Day Bed during his stay in Chandigarh in the 1950s, some just for his personal use.

 H 16.2 41.0 / L 74.9 190.0 / W 29.4 74.5